 The clipped images can be exhibited at Himawari-8 Gallery or be shared on social networking services (SNS).
 For example, you can see Digital Typhoon at Pinterest.

-This service uses an open source server and viewer compatible with IIIF (International Image Interoperability Framework).
+This service is based on IIIF (International Image Interoperability Framework) compatible open source server and viewers.
 IIIF is a framework mainly developed by libraries and museums for browsing digitized cultural heritage images, but the framework can be applied to any types of high resolution images.
 In the case of Himawari-8, an image is as large as 11,000 pixels by 11,000 pixels, and the archive already stores more than 50,000 images in one year's operation.
-This kind of large image archive can be browsed smoothly using tools developed for IIIF.